Installing django CMS

 pip install psycopg2 # for Postgres

-pip install mysqlclient # for MySQL
+pip install mysqlclient # for MySQL or MariaDB

 Refer to Django's DATABASES setting documentation for the appropriate configuration for your chosen database backend.

-Confirming that you are not migrating a version 3 project#
+Confirming that you are not migrating a version 3 project

 Add to settings.py: